 The tutors commit to an entire school year, meeting with their assigned students twice weekly.
 Students recommended for the Experience Corps program are considered to be at risk and have tested below benchmark standards in reading for their grade level.
 In addition to strengthening academic skills, the tutors work on motivating and encouraging students through the positive relationship they build together.
 Teachers report that, in addition to the obvious benefit of boosting students’ reading skills through the program, students also show increased self-confidence.
 The effectiveness of the program is measured by student reading scores, surveys of teachers, principals, and volunteers.
 Volunteers receive extensive training and on-site support during the school year.

 AARP Foundation Experience Corps Tempe is hosted by the City of Tempe Human Services Department, Social Services Division.

 Program Launch: 2006

-- Of the students whose overall reading skills were rated as being below grade level at the beginning of the year, 60 percent were rated as having improved by the end of the year.
+- Of the students whose overall reading skills were rated as being below grade level at the beginning of the year, 62 percent reached or exceeded expected growth in fluency by the end of the school year.